harrySquires123/Codeforces-Grinding-Heatmap-Extension/README.md

 ## 🧠 What This Is

 This Chrome extension adds a **contribution-style heatmap** to any Codeforces user profile.
-But unlike the official one, this one reflects **how many problems** you solved each day — not just your contest rating or participation.
+Unlike the official one, this version reflects how many problems you solved each day — not just contests.

 ---

 ## 🔍 Key Features

 - 📊 **Color = Problem Count**
-  The more problems you solve on a given day, the **darker** the heatmap square.
+  The more problems you solve on a given day, the more intense the color.

 - 🖱️ **Hover to Reveal**
   Hover over any square to see: